Want to discuss Sold a Story?

 You've listened to Sold a Story and now you have questions, thoughts, things you want to talk about.
 Maybe you want to organize a listening party, a professional development session, or a meeting at your child's school.
 This discussion guide is designed to help you facilitate a conversation about ideas and themes in the podcast.

 We turned to an experienced educator, Margaret Goldberg, to help us put this together.
 If you've listened to our previous reporting on reading instruction, you've met Margaret.
 She was the literacy coach in Oakland, California featured in our 2019 audio documentary At a Loss for Words.
 Margaret is also the co-founder of the Right to Read Project, a group of teachers and researchers committed to improving reading instruction in American schools.
 I encourage you to read Margaret's blog.
-Some of my favorites — especially relevant to themes brought up in Sold a Story — include:
+Some of my favorite posts:

 In putting together the guide, I tried to consider what we want to talk about from each of the episodes, as well as what we may need to talk about if we're committed to improving how children are taught to read.